-Also known as Crinoid, Sea Lily, Feather Star Criniod, Feather Starfish, Storked Sea Lily, Variable Bushy Feather Star.
+Also known as Comasteroid Crinoid, Crinoid, Crinoid Feather Star, Crinoid, Sea Lily, Feather Star Criniod, Feather Starfish, Sea Lily, Storked Sea Lily, Variable Bushy Feather Star.

-Found singly or in colonies in crevices, on high coral outcrops, under ledges on rubble and sandy bottoms in current prone shallow areas of the reef.
-At night they can be found free swimming hunting for food.
-These feather stars vary in colour.
+Found singly or in groups, during the day in high crevices of dead and live coral outcrops, under ledges, on rubble and sandy bottoms in current prone shallow areas of the reef.
+At night free swimming, foraging for food over shallow coral and rocky reefs.
+This feather star can have up to 200arms!
+Colour varies.

 Depth - 0-200m